Helminth Detection

 Ensemble voting

-Fecal screening gates helminth detection, which gates species identification.
+Fecal Classification gates Helminth Screening, which gates Helminth Species Identification.
 Each stage narrows uncertainty.

 Object detection draws boxes around each helminth species found, so you see exactly what the model sees.